sdahdah/pdflu/README.md

 Command line tool to find BibTeX entries from PDFs using Crossref and arXiv.

-Very much a work-in-progress right now
+Very much a work-in-progress right now.

 ## Usage